florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 A concrete example is Ebay using Wasm for their barcode scanner algorithm to achieve higher performance#footnote(link("https://innovation.ebayinc.com/tech/engineering/webassembly-at-ebay-a-real-world-use-case/")).

 // Distributed computing and serverless (example)
-For distributed computing a compiled Wasm module could be distributed among multiple different nodes regardless of their platform and architecture... #td
+For distributed computing and especially serverless functions a compiled Wasm module could be distributed among multiple different nodes regardless of their platform and architecture while still providing good performance.
-// TODO also include serverless aspect, which might become very important in the future
-// TODO only requirement is wasm runtime
-// TODO name multiple examples: wasmedge, fermyon spin
+This is what the projects WasmEdge or Fermyon (see #link("https://wasmedge.org/") and #link("https://www.fermyon.com/")) are trying to achieve.

 === Design goals
 // The design goals are listed here, so they can be later referenced